handeyeco/Grandbot/README.md

 ## Features

-Grandbot is an ongoing project, but right now:

-- Grandbot is a generative, pattern-based arpeggiator
+- Grandbot is a generative, pattern-based MIDI arpeggiator
 - He has different moods based on his self-esteem.
 These moods affect everything from his expressions, the color of his light, and the sounds he plays.
   - To increase his self-esteem, it's important to give him plenty of attention.
 He currently can be interacted with using a "play" button; if you play with him, he feels better about himself and he gets happier.
   - He doesn't like to be ignored though.
 If you don't play with him regularly, he starts to feel unimportant.
 If his self-esteem drops too low, he gets depressed.